 If you’re looking to buy a pair of riding gloves, you’ll have to decide between multiple lengths, different materials, and the amount of armour you want.
 You’ll also have to consider the season(s) each prospective pair of gloves is made for.

-Now, in early 2022, we’re here to share some of the most impressive gloves currently on the market, old and new alike.
+Now, in late 2022, we’re here to share some of the most impressive gloves currently on the market, old and new alike.
 Check ’em out below and let us give you a hand with your next purchase.

 ROCR X Goldtop England Predator Gloves

 Goldtop has been around since the cafe racer movement emerged in the fifties.
 As a result, their classically-styled range of riding is about as genuine as it comes.
 Earlier this year, Return of the Cafe Racers teamed up with Goldtop England to create these special edition Predator Gloves.

 The ROCR x Goldtop Predator Gloves outer shell is made from 1.0 mm premium drum-dyed Aniline cowhide leather.
 The new design uses panels of contrasting black and tan-brown leather to create a unique style that’s proved a huge hit with our readers.

 A mix of different finishes (including perforations, cross stitching and accordion panels) contribute to the glove’s unique appearance while adding both air-flow and flexibility of movement to the design.

 Embossed onto the back of each wrist, you’ll find our Cafe Racer Rider emblem and a brass Goldtop button on the hook-and-loop closure.
 Peer inside and you’ll find a luxurious red silk liner that wicks moisture and feels as good as it sounds.

 When we teamed up with Goldtop, we weren’t simply looking to create a good-looking glove.
 We wanted a glove that offered the kind of protection we demand from the gear we choose to ride in.